 Clicking on a column heading sorts the data by column (alternating between ascending and descending).
-Holding down Shift will and clicking on additional columns add those to the sorting as well.
+Holding down Shift and clicking on additional columns adds those columns to the sorting as well.
 Clicking a column without Shift returns to single column sorting.

 The sequence in which you click the column headings determines the order in which the sorting is performed.
 For example, Shift-clicking the cyl column, then Shift-clicking the mpg column twice, sorts the list for ascending cylinders and descending miles-per-gallon:

 Because Variable Explorer and the table views are in separate Visual Studio windows, you can arrange them however you like for side-by-side work.
 See Customize window layouts in Visual Studio for general instructions.

 Open in Excel (or other CSV-capable application)